auth0/docs/articles/step-up-authentication.md

 ## Sample Application

 The Fabrikam Intranet sample is available [on GitHub](https://github.com/auth0/step-up-authentication-sample).
-In this sample users that try to access the Customers section will require to authenticate:
+In this sample users that try to access the Customers section will be required to authenticate:

 ![](/media/articles/step-up-authentication/login-page.png)